Nestallum/Jupyter_Notebook_Installation_Tutorial/README.md

 ### Launch Jupyter Notebook:
-To launch Jupyter Notebook, you can either click on the Jupyter Notebook app, and it will open in your browser automatically.
+To launch Jupyter Notebook, you can click on the Jupyter Notebook app, and it will open in your browser automatically.

 Alternatively, you can open a terminal and enter the following command: